You may be a landlord stuck in a hole, in despair, and don’t know what to do or who to go to for advice.

 Taking viewings with tenants in situ can be difficult at the best of times.

-Regardless of who is responsible for the viewings, there are a few statutory rights protecting the tenant that should be respected.
+Regardless of who is responsible for the viewings, a few statutory rights are protecting the tenant that should be respected.

-The tenant should be given 48 hours written notice before a viewing and they must give consent to each viewing at a convenient time for them.
+The tenant should be given 48 hours written notice before viewing, and they must give consent to each viewing at a convenient time for them.

 Constant disruptions might upset them.